BeiXiao/rednote.run.blog/README.md

 ## How to Go Live on REDnote?

-If you want to share your story with more REDnote users, you can start a live stream.
-Here are the steps to go live on REDnote：
+Wanna share your story with more REDnote folks?
+Just start a live stream.
+Here's how to go live on REDnote:
-1. Tap the red + button at the bottom center
+1. Tap the red + button at the bottom center.
-2. Select the Live tab
+2. Pick the Live tab.
-3. Choose a cover, enter your live stream topic
+3. Choose a cover and type in your live stream topic.
-4. Add hashtags and adjust settings
+4. Add in some hashtags and tweak the settings.
-5. Click Start Live
+5. Click Start Live.
 ![Go live on REDnote](./images/go_live_on_rednote.png)

 **Note**: Currently, REDnote requires real-name verification with a Chinese ID card for live streaming.
 Without this ID, you can only participate as a viewer.

 ## How to Save an Audio from a Video on REDnote?

-In fact, you can't directly save audio from a REDnote video to your phone.
-However, you can use REDnote to apply the desired audio to your video, publish it, and then save the final video locally.
-Here's how to use REDnote audio for your own video:
+Truth is, you can't just pull audio from a REDnote video straight to your phone.
+But you can put the audio you want onto your video using REDnote, put the video out there, and then stash the finished video on your device.
+Here's the scoop on using REDnote's audio for your vid:
 1. Open the video post with the desired audio
 2. Tap the Share button at the bottom-right
 3. Swipe left to find the Music icon